 The Best Time to Visit Cinque Terre

 Cinque Terre is gorgeous all year, but try to avoid the height of the summer months – it can get VERY hot and there are SO.
 MANY.
 PEOPLE.

 The ideal time to visit Cinque Terre would definitely be the shoulder seasons of Spring and Autumn due to the more moderate (but still glorious) temperatures and the smaller numbers of crowds.
 Cinque Terre is also one of the best places to experience Autumn in Europe, and you’ll love the colors of the autumn leaves against the sea- especially if you go hiking.

 Where to Stay in Cinque Terre

-There are hotels, hostels and B & Bs in every village.
+When it comes to Cinque Terre accommodation, there really is something for everyone with hotels, hostels and B & Bs in every village.
 Personally, I would suggest selecting one of the hotels in Cinque Terre which are located in either Monterosso or Vernazza – both are beautiful and were our personal favorites.

-If you’re staying in Monterosso, here are some accommodation options for you – but if you see something else you like the look of be sure to book it as soon as possible as the villages are all quite small and – particularly in Summer – places get booked up quickly.
+If you’re staying in Monterosso, here are some accommodation options for you – but if you see something else you like the look of be sure to book it as soon as possible as the villages are all quite small and – particularly in peak Summer – places get booked up quickly.